 Who can get involved?

-This program is for emerging (not age related) Greater Western Sydney digital artists/designers/composers within their first five years of professional practice, assisting in providing a bridge between completing relevant arts/creative education at Diploma/ Degree levels and establishment within the creative industries.
+The program is for emerging (not age related) Greater Western Sydney digital artists, designers and composers within their first five years of professional practice.

 How do I apply?